Troubleshooting & Screenshots: How To

 - Use MS-Paint to Save As, using PNG as the file format (it is superior to all the rest).

-- Instead of MS Paint you could also use Word, or some other word processing program, you can paste the image into it.
+- You could also use Word, or some other word processing program, you can paste the image into it.
 You can then save the Word document and email it to us as an attachment.

 - You may also be able to paste the image directly into your email, depending on what type of email program you have.
 (Microsoft Outlook can do this, for example.)